nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Yukari needs to learn Diarahan (level 52) and Akihiko learning Ziodyne (level 53) is nice, but not required

-Optional: Fuse something with Hama attacks if you don't have any (Virtue, Dominion, Thoth, etc)
+Find Kurama Tengu, Clotho, Lachesis, & Throne while grinding

-Find Kurama Tengu, Clotho, Lachesis, Houto Seikun/Atropos & Throne while grinding
+Be on the lookout for Titania/Laksmi/Loki, which one you get first will change the fusion route & some strats later

 |                | Slash  | Strike     | Pierce | Fire   | Ice        | Elec   | Wind       | Light      | Dark       |
 | -------------- | ------ | ---------- | ------ | ------ | ---------- | ------ | ---------- | ---------- | ---------- |